jostylr/write-web/setup.md

 [pug]()

-Jade converts the jade syntax into html.
-It is mainly used for structures as opposed to content. `jade text...|jade`
+Pug converts the pug syntax into html.
+It is mainly used for structures as opposed to content. `pug text...|pug`  Formerly jade.

     var pug = require('pug');